The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Essential Tips for a Stress-Free Kuala Lumpur Family Itinerary

-• Pack snacks and water: Kuala Lumpur can get hot, so keeping hydrated and energized is important.
+• Pack snacks and water: Kuala Lumpur is hot and humid, so keeping everyone hydrated and fuelled is essential, particularly during outdoor activities like Batu Caves.

-• Plan some indoor activities: Avoid the midday heat by exploring indoor attractions like Berjaya Times Square Theme Park and indoor playgrounds like Kidzoona.
+• Plan some indoor activities: Avoid the worst of the midday heat by building indoor attractions into your schedule.
+Berjaya Times Square Theme Park, Petrosains, and Kidzania are all fantastic for this.

 Our Stay at W Hotel as a Family of Four